Wisconsin Supreme Court's liberal majority questions past ruling barring ballot drop boxes

 Conservative Justice Brian Hagedorn questioned why past policy positions mattered to the justices' work on interpreting the law.

+According to the National Conference of State Legislatures, some states have added language about drop boxes to state law.
+Many include standards about how many drop boxes must be available, based on population, or require one per county.

-The plaintiff's arguments amounted to asking the state Supreme Court to become lawmakers, conservative Justice Rebecca Bradley argued.
+The plaintiff's arguments amounted to asking the Wisconsin Supreme Court to become lawmakers, argued conservative Justice Rebecca Bradley.

 "You are asking this court to become a super Legislature and give free rein, despite what the statutes say, give free rein to municipal clerks to conduct elections however they see fit," she said.
 "That, counsel, seems to me to be the greater danger to democracy because you're asking this court to override what the Legislature wrote."